Policy field

 Art.
 101(1) of the Treaty on the Functioning of the European Union (“the Treaty”) prohibits anticompetitive agreements between undertakings unless they fulfil the conditions contained in Art.
 101(3) of the Treaty (i.e., they present efficiencies and allow consumers a fair share of the resulting benefits).
 Council Regulation (EEC) 19/65 enables the Commission to apply Art.
 101(3) of the Treaty by regulation to certain categories of vertical agreements and corresponding concerted practices falling within Art.
 101(1) of the Treaty for which it can be assumed with sufficient certainty that they satisfy the conditions of Art.
 101(3) of the Treaty.
 The Commission has made use of this power by adopting general as well as sector-specific measures.

 Since 1 June 2013, Commission Regulation (EU) No 330/2010 of 20 April 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of vertical agreements and concerted practices (the “VBER”) has been applicable to agreements for the distribution of new motor vehicles.
 Since 1 June 2022, Regulation (EU) No 330/2010 has been replaced by Regulation (EU) 2022/720.
-Agreements relating to the sale or resale of spare parts for motor vehicles or the provision of repair and maintenance services for motor vehicles are subject to the Commission Regulation (EU) No 461/2010 (the "Motor Vehicle Block Exemption Regulation").
-The Commission also adopted a Notice providing guidance on the interpretation of this Regulation ("Supplementary Guidelines on vertical restraints in agreements for the sale and repair of motor vehicles and for the distribution of spare parts for motor vehicles").
+Agreements relating to the sale or resale of spare parts for motor vehicles or the provision of repair and maintenance services for motor vehicles are subject to the Commission Regulation (EU) No 461/2010 as amended by Commission Regulation (EU) 2023/822 of 17 April 2023 (the "Motor Vehicle Block Exemption Regulation").
+The Commission also adopted a Notice providing guidance on the interpretation of this Regulation, which was amended by a Communication from the Commission on 17 April 2023 (“Supplementary Guidelines” on vertical restraints in agreements for the sale and repair of motor vehicles and for the distribution of spare parts for motor vehicles").

 Evaluation phase

-To this effect, between 6 July and 30 September 2022, the Commission ran a stakeholder consultation and a call for evidence to get feedback on the (i) draft Regulation prolonging the Motor Vehicle Block Exemption Regulation for five years and the (ii) draft Communication amending the Supplementary Guidelines.
-A synopsis report of the contributions received is available here.
+Once the findings of the evaluation were published, the Commission started the policy-making stage of the review, in order to decide on the future of the regime by 31 May 2023.
+To this effect, between 6 July and 30 September 2022, the Commission ran a stakeholder consultation and a call for evidence to get feedback on (i) the draft Regulation prolonging the Motor Vehicle Block Exemption Regulation for five years and (ii) the draft Communication amending the Supplementary Guidelines.
+A synopsis report of the contributions received is available.

 In April 2023, the Commission adopted the Regulation prolonging the Motor Vehicle Block Exemption Regulation until 31 May 2028 and the Communication amending the Supplementary Guidelines.
-A synopsis report on the consultation activities conducted during the policy making phase of the review is available here.
+A synopsis report on the consultation activities conducted during the policy making phase of the review is available.

 Contact details